rpominov/basic-streams/README.md

 ## Basic-streams protocol

-A valid Stream must obey the following rules:
+A valid Stream must obey the following laws:

 1. Stream is a function
 1. It accepts one argument, the subscriber function (aka `sink`)